 Generation Additions and Retirements

 All existing generation plants are retained from the SSWG start cases.
-Future generation will be added to the SSWG start cases if all applicable requirements from Planning Guide Section 6.9 are met.
-The ERCOT Generation Interconnection Status (GIS) database will be used as a reference list containing the status of future generation.
+Future generation will be added to the SSWG start cases if requirements from Planning Guide Section 6.9 are met.
+However if the future generation resource meets all requirements of Planning Guide Section 6.9 except all of the data required in the Resource Registration Glossary are not available as per Planning Guide Section 6.9(1)(a) then other sources such as Interconnection Agreements may be used to model these generators.
+The ERCOT Generation Interconnection Status (GIS) database will be used as a reference list containing the status of the future generation.
 Generation identified as retired or mothballed based on the most recent information available to ERCOT at the time of case building and analysis will be modeled as offline for appropriate cases.

 Renewable Generation Dispatch

 Hydro-electric Generation Resources in the reliability cases are dispatched up to the Hydro Unit Capacity as defined in Protocol Section 3.2.6.2.2, Total Capacity Estimate.
-In the reliability cases, the wind plants will be dispatched based on the 15th percentile output from vendor supplied profiles sampled for the hours when ERCOT load is higher than the 95th percentile.
+In the summer peak reliability cases, the wind plants will be dispatched based on the 15th percentile output from vendor supplied profiles sampled for the hours when ERCOT load is higher than the 95th percentile.
 The dispatch percentages resulting from this analysis are shown in Table 3.2.
+For the Off-Peak reliability case, the historical data of wind resources during the minimum load conditions will be analyzed to determine maximum wind dispatch output level.

 Table 3.2: Wind Dispatch in the 2016 RTP by weather zone